Wound AND VASCULAR Center

 The Center’s comprehensive wound care

 utilizes the latest clinical tools and traditional clinical practices.
-Your individualized treatment plan may include:- Wound dressings
+Your individualized treatment plan may include:- Hyperbaric Oxygen Therapy (HBOT)

 - Bio-engineered skin grafting